'Lost Dream': what the Russian woman who moved to the USA regrets

 She abandoned English.

-“Yes, a month went by, but there was not much progress ...
-And then I was recommended to be in the same family, as a nanny, I live with them now, they pay well,” said Luda.
+“Yes, I went for a month, but there was no big progress ...
+And then I was recommended to one family, a nanny, I live with them now, they pay well,” said Luda.

 Almost 25 years have passed since then.

-“Somehow I wanted squash caviar, which my mother was preparing.
+“Somehow I wanted the squash caviar that my mother was preparing.
 I went to a Russian store.
-I think you guessed who the saleswoman was, ”Val says.
+I think you guessed who the saleswoman was, ”says Val.

 In the brown eyes of Luda there was still that splendor, but already quiet, not bright.